Mr-DaveDev/restream/INSTALL.md

 Create new network, IP

-Add a mux to the IP network with the following: pipe:///usr/bin/ffmpeg -loglevel fatal -follow 1 -i file:/home/dave/restream/pipes/channel70.ts  -c:v libx264 -ar 48000 -ac 2 -c:a libfdk_aac -vf scale=320:-1 -f mpegts -tune zerolatency pipe:1
+Add a mux to the IP network with the following: pipe:///usr/bin/ffmpeg -loglevel fatal -follow 1 -i file:/home/dave/source/restream/pipes/channel70.mkv  -c:v libx264 -ar 48000 -ac 2 -c:a libfdk_aac -f mpegts -tune zerolatency pipe:1

 Make sure the scaling in this matches any scaling that may occur in the stream.
 Scaling, video format, audio format conversions make the transitions between